joelkesler/angular-share-objects-instead-of-values/README.md

 # Passing Objects vs Passing Values for sharing data between children and parent components in Angular

-From a Vendasta internal tech demo>
+From a Vendasta internal tech demo.

 When you pass an object as an input to a component, it's used as a reference/pointer to the original object.
 Any change you make to that object in a child component are shared between everything using that object.